 Character flaws buried in the hearts of missionary candidates will manifest themselves during the actual challenges of ministry.
 I look for men and women who have a proven history of maintaining an outstanding character.
 Of course, no one is perfect.
 Barnabas gave into the sin of hypocrisy (Galatians 2:13).
 A good question to ask: Is the person above reproach?

-Barnabas was described as a “good man, full of the Holy Spirit and of faith” (Acts 11:24, ESV).
+Barnabas was a “good man, full of the Holy Spirit and of faith” (Acts 11:24, ESV).
 Good people usually live life with a gentle spirit, good actions, and good speech.
 Someone full of the Spirit daily dies to self (Galatians 2:20) and bears the fruit of the Spirit (Galatians 5:22-23).
 The faith-filled candidate trusts God for provisions, for his ministry plans, and for future ministry opportunities.
 He or she gives God the glory when it is easy to take credit for accomplishments (Acts 14:14–15).

 3. Serves the Local Church

 Candidates without a commitment to the local church hinder global disciple-making.
 An examination of the life of Barnabas reveals a great deal of service in Jerusalem, Antioch, and the churches he planted (Acts 4; 11; 13–14).
-His service was characterized by offering encouragement to the saints, using his abilities and gifts, sacrificing his resources when needed, and submitting to leader’s requests for help.
+His service was characterized by offering encouragement to the saints, using his abilities and gifts, sacrificing his resources when needed, and submitting to the leader’s requests for help.

 4. Remains Faithful to the Call

 There are times when a missionary’s calling is the only thing that keeps him or her from leaving the field.
 Barnabas was committed to his calling as a disciple (Acts 4:36–37; 11:22–26) long before his calling to be sent from Antioch (Acts 13:1–3).
-He was committed to the Lord, his team, and the Great Commission, even during times of persecution (Acts 13:50–51).
+He committed himself to the Lord, his team, and the Great Commission, even during times of persecution (Acts 13:50–51).
 Look for trustworthy and reliable people.
-Is the candidate called?
+Does the candidate feel called?
 If so, does he or she know who is doing the calling?

 5. Shares the Gospel Regularly

 Barnabas’s missionary journey with Paul involved many churches being birthed from the harvest fields.
 They would enter a community and begin preaching the gospel (Acts 13:5).
 Their sharing was done with intentionality, boldness, and tenacity.
-They shared with a preference for receptive people (Acts 13:51) and with a follow-up orientation (Acts 14:21–23).
+They shared a preference for receptive people (Acts 13:51) and with a follow-up orientation (Acts 14:21–23).
 Intentional and regular personal evangelism is an absolute must in the life of the candidate.